yibojiang/PSDExporter/README.md

 # PSDExporter

+This script depends on watchdog and psd_tools.
-A script to export different maps from a single PSD.
+It automatically monitor the folder files change and export different maps from a single PSD.